Mishanya00/CSaN-Labs/README.md

 # CSaN-Labs

-Labs for "Computer systems and networks" discipline
+Labs for "Computer systems and networks" discipline.

+C++ language is used, Windows platform (may be I will create versions for Linux too)